JarveeLee/HybridSupervisionLearning_Pathology/README.md

 ### Dependencies

 * I have a GPU cluster, using 'srun python' to submit task.
 Modify code in orders/ to fit your machine.
-* Pytorch, opencv, numpy, scikit-learn, scikit-image, PIL, openslide.
+* Pytorch, torchvision, opencv, numpy, scikit-learn, scikit-image, PIL, openslide, albumentations.
+This code did not use strange function thus it could be process by any version of those packages.

 ### Installing